Provider #: 10640

 The definition of child abuse will often differ from state to state and government to government.
 It is therefore crucial for healthcare professionals to know the definitions of abuse in the state(s) in which they live and/or intend to be certified.

-The New York State Education Law requires of individuals in specified professions that they be certified in child abuse (i.e. NYS Child Abuse Certification).
-That is, that they complete approved coursework or training in the identification and reporting of child abuse as a condition of licensure.
+The New York State Education Law requires that individuals in specified professions be certified in child abuse (i.e. NYS Child Abuse Certification).
+That is, that they complete two hours of approved coursework or training in the identification and reporting of child abuse as a condition of licensure.
 This training is valid only from a New York State Education Department approved provider.
-Documentation of having completed two hours of coursework or training is required.

 NYS Child Abuse Certification is required for the following professions: Certified Behavior Analyst Assistants, Chiropractors, Creative Arts Therapists, Dental Hygienists, Dentists, Licensed Behavior Analysts, Licensed Clinical Social Workers, Licensed Master Social Workers, Marriage and Family Therapists, Mental Health Counselors, Optometrists, Physicians, Podiatrists, Psychoanalysts, Psychologists and Registered Nurses.
-The Law also includes this child abuse training among the requirements for certification or licensure of school administrators/supervisors, school service personnel, and classroom school teachers.
-All persons applying for such positions must have completed the required coursework or training (totaling 2 hours).
+The Law also includes this New York child abuse identification training for mandated reporters among the requirements for certification or licensure of school administrators/supervisors, school service personnel, and classroom school teachers.
+All persons applying for such positions must have completed the required coursework or training.
 The above professionals are required to report when they have reasonable cause to suspect that a child has been abused or maltreated/neglected.

 It is important to note that many medical residency programs will frequently not include child abuse certification.
-Residency training will therefore not satisfy the NYS child abuse training requirement.
-In addition, someone who completes an out-of-state medical program unregistered by NYS who then receives training in a NYS residency program will have not met the training requirement and must take additional child abuse training from an approved provider.
+Residency training will therefore not satisfy the New York State child abuse identification training requirement.
+In addition, someone who completes an out-of-state medical program unregistered by NYS who then receives training in a NYS residency program will have not met the training requirement and must take additional child abuse identification training in New York State from an approved provider.